darkwing/aframe-blog-posts/art-gallery/README.md

 ## Adding Art

 A gallery wouldn't be complete without art so now we need to add some imagery to the walls.
-Once we have images we'd like to use, we'll need to add them as `&lt;img&gt;` elements within `&lt;a-assets&gt;`, giving each a unique `id`, just as we did the wall textures:
+Once we have images we'd like to use, we'll need to add them as `img` elements within `a-assets`, giving each a unique `id`, just as we did the wall textures:

 ```html
 html
 ```

-We'll use a series of `&lt;a-plane&gt;` elements to for the art.
-Each `&lt;a-plane&gt;` element will use the `material` attribute's `src` key and value to set the image as the plane's texture.
+We'll use a series of `a-plane` elements to for the art.
+Each `a-plane` element will use the `material` attribute's `src` key and value to set the image as the plane's texture.
 Here's one simple example of placing an image on the wall directly in front of us:

 ```html
 html